Cecure-Intelligence-Limited/cil-internship-cohort-04/khasim.umar/Module Three/Week 7 and 8/service.models.md

 Microsoft Azure

 Microsoft Corporation’s Intelligent Cloud segment contains Azure, the second largest cloud service provider globally.
-Through Microsoft Azure, the company delivers a consistent hybrid cloud experience, developer productivity, artificial intelligence (AI) capabilities, and security & compliance..
+Through Microsoft Azure, the company delivers a consistent hybrid cloud experience, developer productivity, artificial intelligence (AI) capabilities, and security & compliance.
 Microsoft Azure presently has 60 regions and 116 availability zones in operation.
 These regions and availability zones are distributed throughout the United States, Azure Government (U.S.), Americas, Europe, Asia Pacific, as well as in the Middle East & Africa.
 Over 200 physical Microsoft Azure data centers are located worldwide, which house computer servers, each fitted out with independent power, cooling, and networking.
 The company connects this data center infrastructure with more than 175,000 miles of fiber lines across 140 countries.
 Microsoft Cloud revenue, which includes revenue from Azure and other cloud services, Office 365 Commercial, the commercial portion of LinkedIn, and Dynamics 365, reached $23.4 billion for the latest quarter, an increase of 32% year-over-year.
 As such, on an annualized basis, Microsoft Cloud’s revenue currently stands at $93.6 billion.
 However, Microsoft does not explicitly disclose Azure revenues, meaning that Azure is only a subset of total Microsoft Cloud revenue.